U-Ar/full-br-index/test/README.md

 ## About

-br-index test suites.
+br-index unit test suite.

 ## How to run

-In order to build and run all tests, move to build directory and execute
+In order to build and run all tests, move to *build* directory and execute
 ```
+cmake ..
-make test-bri
+make unit-tests
 ```

 ## List of tests